5 tips for buying and caring for an outdoor rug

 Compared to indoor rugs, outdoor versions are relatively inexpensive, so you can afford to go quite large to maximize the comfort.
 There are no rules on the shape or the number of rugs to use – layering different designs is a great way to include solid color mixed with pattern, an assortment of shapes or contrasting textures.

-3. Cleaning your outdoor rug
+3. Keeping your outdoor rug dirt-free

 Some rugs made from natural materials are machine-washable, making them easy to clean and more enjoyable to sit on.
 A synthetic design can easily be washed using a garden hose with a pressure attachment.